Carlo Ancelotti has turned Everton into the second-best team in the Premier League | Goal.com

-How Carlo Ancelotti has turned Everton into the second-best team in the Premier League
+How Ancelotti has turned Everton into the second-best team in the Premier League

 The one clear benefit of an otherwise clumsy winter break is the space it has opened for non-‘Big Six’ stories to be explored, and sure enough beating Crystal Palace 3-1 on a relatively uneventful Saturday has led to a sudden flurry of interest in Carlo Ancelotti’s start to life at Everton.